edde4107/INFO-2201-Final-Project/README.md

 Redlining was made illegal by the Fair Housing Act of 1968, but just because it is now illegal doesnt mean there were not long lasting impacts of redlining and little reperation paid.

 Redlining's legacy persists across the country but this project will review Denver's historically redlined districts and see if / how much the affects of redlining are still felt today.

+Please go to Final.ipynb to see my findings